Yeztugo® (lenacapavir)

 • The time from initiation of LEN to maximal protection against HIV-1 is unknown.1

-Pharmacokinetic Surrogates
+PK Surrogates

-Phase 1 PK Study in Healthy Volunteers
+Phase 1 PK Study in Healthy Volunteers3

 References